-A scoreboard is strategic driven, and a dashboard is an operation- oriented.
-A scorecard assesses progress to strategic goals whereas a dashboard assesses performance to operational goals.
-Another difference, which has proved useful in application, is to think of scorecards as a way of consolidating and comparing (for cause and effect purposes) metrics relating to a holistic assessment of organizational or functional performance, whereas dashboards can be targeted at a single, or small, but related number of operational performance drivers
+A scoreboard is strategic driven, and a dashboard is operation- oriented: A scorecard assesses the progress to strategic goals whereas a dashboard assesses performance to operational goals.
+Another difference, which has proved useful in application, is to think of scorecards as a way of consolidating and comparing (for cause and effect purposes) metrics relating to a holistic assessment of organizational or functional performance, whereas dashboards can be targeted at a single, or small, but related number of operational performance drivers.

 The balanced scorecard is not a silver bullet - it's an operating system for the organization.
 And dashboard is also not a crystal ball, it’s a visual tool which helps decision making, As a consequence, scorecards and dashboards look quite different from each other, using traffic lights, graphs, tables etc. in distinct ways, but they are both useful management tools for strategy execution and performance optimization.